Many new mothers wonder “how often should I feed my baby?” and “should I schedule baby’s feeds or should my baby feed on demand?”

-There may also be a lot of conflicting advice in the first few weeks. “feed every 2-3 hours, 8-12 times in a 24 hour window” etc.
+Breastfeeding mothers receive a lot of conflicting advice in the first few weeks.
+This advice includes feeding every 2-3 hours or 8-12 times in a 24 hour window.

-But what is the reality of the situation?
-What if baby doesn’t wake for 5 hours and then wants to feed every hour after that?
+But what happens if a baby doesn’t wake up for a long period and wants to feed every hour after that?

 Watch your baby, not the clock.